AlbertGohr/efficient-algorithms/Harmony/README.md

 # Todos
-* fix poisson distribution for lambda > 4 (or use a poisson library)
 * provide diatonic and chromatic as alternatives for pentatonic.
 * improve BlackWalk pitch boarder handling: do not change intermediate, only initial
 * do not configure number of notes but number of bars.